-When the temperature changes, for instance after the sun has set, so does the RH too.
+When the temperature changes, for instance after the sun has set, so does the RH.
 This principle is one of the most important factors in environmental control in a museum.

 Environmental recommendations

-The recommended temperature for museum items is 16 to 20 °C. Moderately fluctuating temperatures between 10 and 20 °C are unlikely to adversely affect museum items.
-Rooms below 16 °C becomes too uncomfortable for visitors, while anything below 10 °C can cause condensation and affect RH.
+The recommended temperature for museum items is 16 to 20 °C. Moderate fluctuations of temperature between 10 and 20 °C are unlikely to adversely affect museum items.
+Rooms below 16 °C become too uncomfortable for visitors, while anything below 10 °C can cause condensation and affect RH.
 Temperatures above 20 °C will be too hot for guests and can accelerate degradation in museum objects.
 Museum stores can be cooler than 16 °C as they are not frequented by visitors.
-It is to remember that items will need to acclimatise gradually between storage and display.
+It is important to remember that items will need to acclimatise gradually between storage and display.
 Relative humidity should not drop below 40 % or rise above 70 %.
 Relative humidity below 40 % can cause sensitive items to become dry and brittle.
 The maximum level is determined by the point where fungal growth begins, which is at an RH of at least 70 %.
 Reducing the fluctuation of RH is also important.
 But these are just broad recommendations.
 Some items and materials require more specifically controlled levels of relative humidity.
 For more information, read our guide to items and their ideal conditions.
 In a naturally ventilated building in sound condition, indoor conditions will respond to outdoor conditions.
-There are, however, mitigating factors that can affect the temperature and humidity inside a building, room, or display case.
+There are, however, mitigating factors that can affect the temperature and humidity inside a building, room or display case.

 Continuous monitoring with sensors

 As so many factors can affect the temperature and humidity in a museum, the environment must be regularly monitored to keep track of fluctuations.
-After 12 months of monitoring, a good idea of changing environmental conditions in a museum will have been developed.
-The information gained from monitoring can be used to work out where and how to display sensitive items from collections, investing in control equipment if necessary.
+After 12 months of monitoring, it is possible to develop a good idea of the changing environmental conditions in a museum.
+The information gained from monitoring can be used to decide where and how to display sensitive items in collections and to determine investments in control equipment when necessary.
 When continually monitoring a museum, particular attention must be paid to regular, frequent fluctuations, which can cause significant damage to museum items.
-The changes take place slowly enough for the objects to adjust to them, but fast enough to cause frequent movement, stress, and fatigue in the material.
+The changes take place slowly enough for the objects to adjust but fast enough to cause frequent movement, stress and fatigue in the material.
 Occasional very rapid fluctuations, within one or two hours, will have a less damaging effect on items.
 Very gradual fluctuations will give the items enough time to acclimatise slowly.

 Some types of items are more affected by fluctuations than others.
 When transporting items to an area with different environmental conditions, items must be kept well packed and wrapped in acid-free tissue and a box or blanket.
 This will ensure that acclimatisation to the new conditions can take place gradually.
 Maintaining stable humidity and temperature in a museum can use up a lot of energy.
-This cost a lot of money and can also increase a building's negative environmental impact.
-Although maintaining stability is essential to the care of museums, some factors can be put in place to increase energy efficiency.
-A slightly more flexible approach to environmental control is to be taken and it is important to look for ways to reduce artificial means of altering temperature and humidity.
-This may mean allowing a greater range of desired RH and temperature but can reduce carbon footprint.
+This is expensive and can also increase a building's negative environmental impact.
+Although maintaining stability is essential for the care of museums, some strategies can be put in place to increase energy efficiency.
+A slightly more flexible approach to environmental control is to be taken, and it is important to look for ways to reduce artificial means of altering temperature and humidity.
+This may mean allowing a greater range of desired RH and temperature, but it can reduce carbon footprint.

 TEXTILE SENSORS

-Fabric-based textile wearable devices help to realize high levels of pervasive and distributed sensing and computing either in social or environmental or industrial contexts, with partial or absent user intervention.
-In this paper, we study the metrological characterization of these devices that provide high
+Fabric-based wearable devices help achieve high levels of pervasive and distributed sensing and computing in social, environmental or industrial contexts, with little or no user intervention.
+In this paper, we study the metrological characterisation of these devices, which provide high